1kmHQ/Book/09-road-ahead.md

 - We have more to learn
 - The path is harder than expected

-The hundred-year plan assumes setbacks.
-The question isn't whether we'll fail, but whether we'll learn from failure and persist.
+Building something real means setbacks.
+The question isn't whether we'll fail, but whether we'll learn and persist.

 ---